TRAINING SHIPS were a way of life — and a hard one — in the Gareloch from 1869 for 54 years.

 He recalled times when the storms howled so badly that he and the others were unable to leave the ship in small boats for as long as three days.
 Yet the ship was only a few hundred yards from Rhu pier.

 In summer the boys were often brought ashore for sports and games in the field beside the Ardencaple Hotel, and it was called Empress Park.
+They also had a Boy Scout Troop on board, the 4th Helensburgh Scouts, and they took part in joint camps with other Troops at Shandon.

-They also had several bands which played at the Kidston Park bandstand and even at local functions.
+They had several bands which played at the Kidston Park bandstand and even at local functions.
 The boys rowed ashore in the ship’s gigs, with eight boys rowing and a coxswain in charge.

 In his retirement Walter, who married a Helensburgh girl who predeceased him, was a regular visitor to the Gareloch.
 He said: “On my return trips I always look out into the bay with a feeling that there is something missing.”